nightconcept/boba-site/project/boba-learn.md

 ## Methods and the `self` Parameter

 A **method** is a function within an `impl` block that takes `self` as its first parameter. `self` represents the specific instance of the struct the method is being called on.
+By default, the `self` parameter provides immutable, read-only access to the struct's instance.

 > For developers coming from languages like JavaScript, Python, or Java, `self` is the equivalent of `this`.